kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_06_explore_msdefender.md

     ![alt text](https://raw.githubusercontent.com/Ritu786/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/stag/Instructions/Images/T1%20S10.png)

-1. Select **Security Center** from the top-left corner of the screen to return to the Security Center overview page.
+1. Select **Microsoft Defender for Cloud** from the top-left corner of the screen to return to the Microsoft Defender for Cloud overview page.
 1. From the top of the page, select **Active recommendations**.

     ![alt text](https://raw.githubusercontent.com/Ritu786/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/stag/Instructions/Images/16.png)